brownsys/systems-web/README.md

 does not update for you, run `bundle exec jekyll clean` before building to ensure it updates its state.
 Also try a hard refresh.

+# Directory structure

+Posts and pages are located in the following directories:
+ - `_pages`:  Main pages (about, people, publications, etc.)
+ - `_sysread`: Markdown for sysread talk pages
+ - `_news`:  "News" topics (ie, short posts to display on main page)
+ - `_posts`:  Longer posts for the blog
+ - `_bibliography`:  `.bib` files for publication lists
+ - `papers`:  PDFs of papers and slides, indexed by bibtex key

 # TODO
  -
  - [X] Make sysread page show posts of category sysread